fletchjp/MERG-Arduino-Software/README.md

  I have now modified the codes on both the branches to follow the changes in CANmINnOUT.
 There is no way to do this automatically.

  I now have the CBUS long event code working on both the AVR and DUE codes.
+I have done a lot of work towards having some examples working.

  ### cbus_codes